brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

 [android-studio]: https://developer.android.com/studio/

-## Adding debug symbols for the default `libmonosgen-2.0`
+## Adding debug symbols for a published `libmonosgen-2.0` version

 ### Option A: Add the `libmonosgen-2.0.d.so` with symbols as an `@(AndroidNativeLibrary)`

-Note: These steps assume that **Android Options > Use Shared Runtime** is enabled in the Visual Studio project property pages.
+This option only works if **Android Options > Use Shared Runtime** is enabled in the Visual Studio project property pages.

  1. Find the Xamarin.Android version you are debugging on
     <https://github.com/xamarin/xamarin-android/tags>, and click that version to